 Applications for the program are due Nov.
 1 prior to the start of the program year.
 Candidates can self-nominate, or a county cattlemen's association or businesses that provide products and services can nominate area young people.

 Fill out the online application here.
 Applications due Nov.
-1.
+1 (or the next business day if Nov.
+1 falls on a weekend).